MechTechnology/SmartStitch/README.md

 0 => No Enforcement, where you load the files as is, and work on them, if they vary in size, you will get some black lines in the side (Highest quality as there is no changes to the pixel values)
 1 => Automatic uniform width, where you force all files to have the same width as the smallest file in the input folder.
 2 => User Customized width, where the user specifies the width they want, that is the Custom Width parameter.
-(Please just use waifu2x for upscaling raws, do not use)
+(Please just use waifu2x for upscaling raws, do not use this mode for it.)

 *Default: 0* --- *Value Range: 0-2* --- *Console Parameter Name: width_enforce_type*
 *Default: 720* --- *Console Parameter Name: custom_width*